 Right: Duke Pearson, Tender Feelin’s (Classic Records mono reissue of BLP 4035 ca. 2008)

 Note that it is the mastering year, not the reissue release year, that determines the width of a record’s grooves.
-I say this here because many mono Blue Note albums reissued by Liberty Records use Rudy Van Gelder’s original metalwork and hence will conform to the old microgroove standard.
+For example, many mono Blue Note albums reissued by Liberty Records in the late 1960s use Rudy Van Gelder’s original metalwork from years prior and hence will surely conform to the old microgroove standard.
 (For what it’s worth, I don’t think I have ever seen a mono “blue label” United Artists Blue Note reissue, and none of the United Artists “classic label” mono reissues were cut by Van Gelder.)

 45s and Beatles